VISA GUIDE

 There is no deadline to recapture unused time.
 Even after several years outside the U.S., an individual may file to reclaim any time not previously used under H-1B status.

-A worker in H‑1B status may change employers if the new employer files a Form I‑129 petition while the worker is still in valid status or within the 60-day grace period after termination.
+A worker in H-1B status may change employers if the new employer files a Form I-129 petition while the worker is still in valid visa status or within the 60-day grace period after termination.
+The worker does not need to go through the H-1B lottery again.
+This is commonly known as an H-1B transfer.

-Concurrent employment is allowed—workers may hold multiple H‑1B jobs, as long as each employer files a separate petition.
+Concurrent employment is allowed.
+H-1B workers may hold multiple jobs simultaneously, as long as each employer files a separate H-1B petition.
+For a detailed breakdown of the rules and requirements, see our guide on H-1B multiple employers.

-Find a new job and file a new petition
+Find a new job and have the new employer file a new visa petition

 Depart the United States